 - Keep your creditors happy because there will be no significant financial disruptions, and allow for the smooth access to further borrowing if required.

-You have a variety of options to consider when setting up an agreement for a buy-sell agreement.
-The most beneficial way to provide for funding of a buy-sell agreement is through life insurance.
-There are two types of life insurance policies you can use and they are:
+You have a variety of options to consider when setting up a policy.
+First, there are two basic types of life insurance policies to consider:

 Term Life Insurance covers death benefits only.
 This type of policy covers for a defined period or term such as 5, 10 or 20 years for example.
 It is the cheapest life insurance policy available and may or may not require a medical examination.
 The death benefits should approximate the equivalent of the value of the percentage owned by each partner or stakeholder in the company.